Edinburgh’s Inspiring Volunteers’ Announced

 The recipient of the award this year was Jacqueline Macrae of Cancer Research UK.

 Individual and Team Awards

-Last year, for obvious reasons and to our great disappointment, we were not able to host our annual Inspiring Volunteer Awards.
+In 2020, for obvious reasons and to our great disappointment, we were not able to host our annual Inspiring Volunteer Awards.
 Instead the Inspiring Volunteer of the Year 2020 was awarded to The Citizens in recognition of the enormous contribution volunteers across the city made throughout the pandemic.
 You can find out more about this on our site here.